hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 Besides, that sounds like a boring future to me anyway.

 We're better off leaning into the strengths of LLMs, than attempting to make them suck the joy out of our lives by automating the process of wonder, insight, and discovery.
-They can't do it to anything approaching an acceptable standard, and we risk letting our collecive intellectual muscles atrophy in letting them try.
+They can't do it to anything approaching an acceptable standard, and we risk letting our collective intellectual muscles atrophy in letting them try.

 Sometimes, the answer is that simple.
 Let the machines crunch the numbers, and let us have the fun.